laibaq18/SCoT-pages/intro.md

 [1] The **Create Graph** Button slides out the Graph-Menu on the left which enables the shaping of the graph and the editing of the view settings that shape the display of the graph.
 [More info on the settings sidebar](renderingGraph.md)

-[2] The **Analyse Clusters** Button - brings up the cluster analysis section with the time-diff mode on the right-hand side.
+[2] The **Analyse Clusters** Button - brings up the cluster analysis section on the right-hand side for cluster editing/inspection, along with time-diff mode and advanced graph functions.
 [More info on the analysis options](clusters.md)
 [More info on the time-diff mode](timeDiff.md)
 [More info on the Functions](Functions.md)